The Hitman Blues Band: Biography

-The Hitman Blues Band resumed touring in the UK, but brought over the entire American band without the female backup singers.
+The Hitman Blues Band resumed touring in the UK without the female backing singers.
 However, in 2014 they added Joanne Alexander and Nancy Hampton to the live lineup, singing backup.

 In 2015, "Trouble On The Line" and "I'm Coming For You", both from the Pale Rider album, were used in the film Ghostline (the former in the beginning of the movie, and the latter during closing credits).

 Their sixth album, The World Moves On, released in 2016, featured Alexander (guitar/vocals), Kevin Bents (keyboards), Mike Porter (bass), La Fontaine (drums), Mickey Vitale (tenor saxophone) and Nick Clifford (baritone saxophone).
 It has been described as a "celebration of the traditions of the Delta Blues mixed with the glorious groove of the Memphis and Chicago blues."

 Additional tours of the UK and France followed, using the American lineup.
 However, in 2017 John Kelly replaced Vitale on tenor saxophone.

 In June 2017, Hitman was featured on the cover of Blues in Britain.

 Their seventh album, Not My Circus, Not My Monkey, was released on March 15, 2021.
 It featured Alexander (guitar/vocals), Kevin Bents (keyboards), Mike Porter (bass/backup vocals), La Fontaine (drums), Mickey Vitale (alto saxophone), John Kelly (tenor saxophone), Nick Clifford (baritone saxophone), Eric Altarac (trumpet), Mike Katzman (organ solo on "John The Revelator"), Adam Minkoff (organ on "No Place Like Home"), Joanne Alexander and Nancy Hampton on backup vocals.
-Bob Stander produced and engineered at Parcheesi Studios, and co-arranged with Alexander.